VictorStatko/Savepasswords/Readme.md

 Docker-ce 18.09.7

 _Before running:_
-1) rename file .env.example to .env
+1) clone content of file .env.example to new file .env
 2) change environment variables at .env file (if needed)
 3) mvn clean install (on parent project)